 For example, in the form of personal statements for application to graduate study, cover letters and resumes for entering and advancing in the workforce, or other forms of self-summary that facilitate transition from the baccalaureate environment through the broader public.

 Many writing emphasis sections are offered each year, and, in addition, the College’s rhetoric department offers several interdisciplinary writing courses designed to guide students learning to write effectively at the college level.
 (See course descriptions starting on p.
+64).
+General Education or major courses that are also designated as writing emphasis courses may be used to satisfy both requirements.